Glenn Tilbrook

 Glenn Martin Tilbrook (born 31 August 1957) is an English singer, songwriter and guitarist.
 He is the lead singer and guitarist of the English new wave band Squeeze, a band formed in the mid-1970s who broke through in the new wave era at the decade's end.
 He generally writes the music for Squeeze's songs, while his writing partner, Chris Difford, writes the lyrics.
 In addition to his songwriting skills, Tilbrook is respected both as a singer and an accomplished guitarist.

+Early career

+Tilbrook was born in Woolwich, London on 31 August 1957.
+His father was a welder at a gasworks where the Millennium Dome now stands, who left home when Glenn was five years old.
+He grew up in a council house, where there was a piano in the house which he learnt to play.

+Tillbrook claims that there was no "parental control" and that by age thirteen he was taking drugs.
+When he was thirteen years old, he was abused by a man who was "almost the same age as his father" while at a concert; he also said that the same introduced him to a "wider world" as he took him to the Glastonbury music festival in 1971.

+Glenn attended Eltham Green school, which he was kicked out of after refusing to cut his hair above collar length.
+By the time Tilbrook was fifteen, he had moved into his girlfriend, Maxine's parents house.

+Career

 Squeeze

 Tilbrook formed Squeeze with fellow guitarist and vocalist Chris Difford in the mid-1970s.
-Difford had placed an advertisement at a local shop looking for a guitarist and Tilbrook was the only person to respond.
+Difford had placed an advertisement at a local shop looking for a guitarist and Tilbrook was the only person to respond, at the persuasion of Maxine who also spoke on the phone to Chris as according to him, Glenn was "too shy".
 Tilbrook also recruited school friend Jools Holland to join the band in its early stages.

-Tilbrook and Difford would ultimately form a songwriting partnership that is responsible for writing most Squeeze songs, with Tilbrook writing music and Difford writing lyrics.
-Tilbrook also serves as lead guitarist and performs guitar solos on the band's music.
-On his guitar style, Tilbrook commented: